upper_bound and lower_bound for non increasing vector in c++

 The lower_bound() and upper_bound() functions, by default works on non-decreasing array.
 The lower_bound() function finds iterator of first element that does not compare less to given element.
 The upper_bound() function returns iterator to the first element that is greater.

 Given an array converting this to a non-increasing vector, applying the std:: upper_bound and std:: lower_bound function to the vector

-For array sorted in non-increasing array, lowe_bound() finds iterator to first element that does not compare greater than to given element. upper_bound() finds iterator to first element that is smaller than given element.
-We use grater() for this purpose.
+For array sorted in a non-increasing array, lower_bound() finds iterator to the first element that does not compare greater than to given element. upper_bound() finds iterator to the first element that is smaller than the given element.
+We use greater() for this purpose.

 lower_bound at position 5 upper_bound at position 4